 So far, the department has refused to comply with Capital Public Radio's requests for similar information.

 Whiteaker is on leave from his teaching job while a state panel investigates this and other allegations brought against him in recent weeks.
 He is also a Sutter County supervisor.

 Roberto Marques says the lawsuit has "absolutely no merit."

 “Even if you believe the allegations, videotaping someone in public is not a crime," he said, adding that they will never be able to substantiate the claim that Whiteaker recorded the girl for sexual gratification.

 Marquez also believes the statute of limitations has expired.

 Whiteaker has not spoken publicly for several weeks but enlisted friends to speak on his behalf at the most recent school board meeting.

 Marquez says that silence may be broken, and soon.

-    Bailey says Whiteaker claimed during a meeting she had with him that Principal Martin Ramirez and Vice Principal Eric Eklund ordered him to delete the video.
-Calls to Ramirez at his home and Eklund at Folsom High School where he is an assistant principal were referred to the Yuba City Unified School District.
+Bailey says Whiteaker claimed that then-Principal Martin Ramirez and Vice Principal Eric Eklund ordered him to delete the video.
+Calls to Ramirez at his home and Eklund at Folsom High School, where he is an assistant principal, were referred to the Yuba City Unified School District.

 Older complaints began coming out against Whiteaker after a 14-year-old girl reported Whiteaker grabbed her buttocks in January.